The-Yak-Collective/yakcollective/_projects/astonishing-stories.md

   The stories here are not meant to predict the future but to be imagination extenders for entrepreneurs and consultants navigating a post-COVID landscape.
 lead_editors:
-  - amanda-reeves
+  - benny-sachin
-  - sachin-benny
+  - reeves-amanda
 collaborators:
-  - ben-smith
+  - butler-chris
-  - chris-butler
+  - chen-nathan
-  - nathan-chen
+  - garlinger-scott
-  - scott-garlinger
+  - smith-ben
 ---

 ## Additional Credits